kirill-grouchnikov/nova/README.md

 ## Getting started

+The [nova-sample](https://github.com/kirill-grouchnikov/nova-sample) Github project has the full sample that you can use to start experimenting with Nova.

+The main idea is to process the Nova snippet(s) **before** your *R* class gets generated so that any themes or styles defined in Nova are "visible" to the rest of your codebase.

+At the present moment this is done by placing the Nova snippet(s) into the [buildSrc](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources) folder of your Gradle Android project.

-Add the following repositories for the Nova snapshots builds:
+First, add the following repositories for the Nova snapshots builds to your `buildSrc/build.gradle` file:

 ```
 repositories {